BRIEFING

 This briefing argues that the proposed “simplification” of EU water law risks generating governance backsliding.
 While the EU initially sought to strengthen corporate accountability through instruments like the Corporate Sustainability Due Diligence Directive (CSDDD), though subsequently weakened by the Omnibus I package, recent intents of reform through the environmental Omnibus package simultaneously weaken both public environmental protections and private sector due diligence obligations.
 Taken together, these developments risk producing a “double dilution” effect: environmental benchmarks become more flexible at the same time as corporate incentives to prevent and remedy harm are reduced.

-The implications extend beyond Europe.
-Because EU demand shapes global mineral supply chains, changes in European environmental governance also affect mining practices in producing countries where regulatory enforcement remains limited, including the Democratic Republic of Congo (DRC).
-In this context, the review of the WFD raises broader questions about the coherence and credibility of the EU’s sustainability agenda in the era of critical mineral competition.
+The implications of these developments go beyond Europe.
+Given that EU demand influences global mineral supply chains, changes in European environmental governance also impact mining practices in producing countries with limited regulatory enforcement, such as the Democratic Republic of Congo (DRC).
+In this context, the review of the WFD raises questions regarding the coherence and credibility of the EU’s sustainability agenda in the era of critical mineral competition.

 The EU Water Framework Directive under review – and lobbying from the mining sector